apache/activemq-artemis/docs/user-manual/en/using-server.md

 classpath before of log manager jar.
 This can be done appending the jar at the variable `JAVA_ARGS`, defined in `artemis.profile`, with the option `-Xbootclasspath/a`.

+Note: the environment variable `JAVA_ARGS_APPEND` can be used to append or override options.

 ## Adding Runtime Dependencies

 Runtime dependencies like diverts, transformers, broker plugins, JDBC drivers,